-The present document sets out the evolution of membership of treaties administered by the World Intellectual Property Organization (WIPO) from January 1, 1970 to September 1, 2018, as well as an update on constitutional reform matters.
+The present document sets out the evolution of membership of treaties administered by the World Intellectual Property Organization (WIPO) from January 1, 1970 to the present date, as well as a status report on constitutional reform matters.

 Particular attention is drawn to the WIPO treaties that have been updated, either through the adoption of a new act or instrument1 (which requires accession), or through an amendment2 (which requires acceptance), as described in this document (see paragraphs 2, 3, 7, 8 and 25 through 27).
 Contracting Parties concerned are respectfully invited to consider updating their membership, as applicable.